Everton-Luiss/Solving-N-coupled-differential-equations-numerically/README.md

 -**Step 4:** Be happy!
 Your problems are now solved!

 ### How it works?
-To solve the set of diferrential equations we used the fourth order Runge-Kutta method.
+To solve the set of diferrential equations I used the fourth order Runge-Kutta method.
 This method finds approximate value of **x** for a given time **t**.
 Only first order ordinary differential equations can be solved by using the Runge Kutta 4th order method.
 To learn more about the Runge-Kutta method [click here](https://pt.wikipedia.org/wiki/M%C3%A9todo_de_Runge-Kutta).

 ### Problems?
 If you find any issue, please report it.